 New 36 home development approved in Ascension Parish

-ASCENSION PARISH - A development in Ascension Parish was approved by the planning commission after new rules were implemented to curb the effects of added growth.
+ASCENSION PARISH - A development in Ascension Parish was approved by the planning commission after new rules were implemented to curb the effects such growth has on flooding.

 This development, Moss Side Villas, will be located between Highway 74 and I-10.